mvolkmann/blog/src/nushell.md

 {% endraw %}

 ### Ranges

+A range represents a sequence of numbers in increments of one.
+For example, `2..4` represents the numbers 2, 3, and 4.
+Floating point numbers are supported.
+For example, `1.2..4.0` represents the numbers 1.2, 2.2, and 3.2.
+The start value can be greater than the end value to represent a decrementing sequence.
+For example, `4..2` represents the numbers 4, 3, and 2.

+Either bound can be negative, but parentheses are required when the start value is negative.
+For example, `(-2)..2` represents the numbers -2, -1, 0, 1, and 2.
+and `2..-2 represents the numbers 2, 1, 0, -1, and -2.

 Values of the `range` type can use default values for their start or end.
 If the start value of a range is omitted, it defaults to zero.